Small guests at the Giant’s Castle table

 ~Konrad Adenauer

-I have preconceived ideas about ravens and crows after seeing Alfred Hitchcock’s film ‘Birds’ one Saturday night as a 13-year-old in my first year of boarding school at Falcon College in Zimbabwe in 1966.
+I have preconceived ideas about ravens and crows after seeing Alfred Hitchcock’s film ‘Birds’ one Saturday night as a 13-year-old in my first year of boarding school at College in in 1966.
 The movie really scared us as kids.
 It was about many types of birds, but mainly crows or ravens which menacingly gathered at the local school.

 As soon as the adults attempted to get their children away from the school the birds attacked them, savagely.
 The plot progressed from bad to worse where the birds began attacking homes and started killing people.
 As a movie it made an indelible impression on my young mind with clear recollection 50 years later.